chetnashah/go-work/GoRoutinesAndChannels.md

 Think of it like an independently executing function.
-Has its own callstack, concurrently scheduled. multiplexed on top of threads, many goroutines can map to a single thread. run it, not waiting for an answer, data communication will happen through channels.
+Has its own callstack, concurrently scheduled. multiplexed on top of threads, many goroutines can map to a single thread. run it, not waiting for an answer, it will be scheduled independently, data communication will happen through channels.

 ## Channels

 A channel provides a connection between two goroutines allowing them to communicate.
+There is no memory sharing, instead channels are recommened way to communicate between goroutines.

 **Channels are first class values like strings and ints, which means you can create functions that take channels or return channels, or variable that refer to channels**.